bishopZ/Sandbox/README.md

 Starter library for Node.js applications on Google Cloud Platform using a special Gulp/Babel build system.

+## Actively Seeking Beta Tester and Contributors

+Try it out and let us know where you run into confusion or problems.
+Contribute to the Issues page, or hit us up to become a code contributor.
+There are many small improvements you could make that would get your name added to the project!

 ## File Notes

+There are a number of configutation files in the root director.

-"Procfile" is for Heroku. "app.yaml" is for GCP.
+- "Procfile" is for Heroku.
+- "app.yaml" is for GCP.

+The build system is divided into an `application` folder for all your development files, and a `distribution` folder that gets deleted and rebuilt every time you run the development environment.

+There is also a `server` folder which holds files for the gulp configuration and Node.js server.
 All the magic happens in "/server/gulpConfiguration.js"

+## Running the Development Environment

+Two npm commands are available `npm run dev` will run the development environment, or `npm start` to run the server environment.
+On your local machine, both will bind to port 8080.
+This can be changed in the `server/server.js` file.

+### Gulp and Webpack

+With this build system we opted to use Gulp instead of Webpack.
+Technically they do different things.
+Gulp is a task runner that can run multiple build systems such as Babel, Webpack and Browserify.
+This starter package does not yet include an example of running Webpack with Gulp, but there are plenty of those available elsewhere.

+I like Webpack, but it can be very restrictive and the documentation is terrible.
+Gulp also comes with some disadvantages.
+At this point in development, the included Gulp environment will stop running frequently and need to be restarted.
+Also, becuase of the way the `watch` tasks are setup, the development environment needs to be restarted whenever a new file is added to the application.

+In future versions we hope to combine the best of both the Webpack and Gulp worlds.

-## Examples
+## Example Projects

+Currently only three example projects are included.
+Project 1 is currently set as the default project.
+This can be changed in the `/server/server.js` file.

-### Example 1 - Simple ES6 build with bundled libraries instead of imports
+### Example 1 - Simple ES6 build

+with bundled libraries instead of imports

-### Example 2 - Imports ES6 build with support for import statements
+### Example 2 - Imports ES6 build

+with support for import statements

-### Example 3 - An examples of React, Redux, and React Router v4
+### Example 3 - React

+An examples of React, Redux, and React Router v4

 ## Simple instructions for Heroku